 Many bullet journalers use different symbols — or signifiers — as bullets to denote different types of entries.
 Signifiers allow you to glance down the page of your Bullet Journal to find what you are looking for quickly.

-There are a lot of options when it comes to signifiers, so you’ll need to do some experimentation to see what works best for your lifestyle.
+There are many options for signifiers, so you’ll need to do some experimentation to see what works best for your lifestyle.
 Here are some options:

 - A box for tasks and to-do list items.
 When the task is done, you can fill in the box.